FeatureCloud/fc-companion-apps/README.md

     - `.npy`: NumPy files are supported which can be used with Deep Learning app (and its companion apps). for NumPy file the target value(Label) can be placed at a separate Numpy array or at the end of the sample array.
-    - `.csv`: These files can used with different separator, while the name of label column should be provided.
+    - `.csv`: These files can be used with different separator, while the name of label column should be provided.
       Indexes will be ignored and not being added to the result file.
     - `.txt`: Same as `.csv` files.
   - Task: The task that the centralized data should be distributed for.